 Also, if a contracting officer issues a solicitation set aside for HUBZone firms, and in response receives no acceptable offers from HUBZone firms, the contracting officer withdraws the requirement.
 If the government still needs the supplies and/or services, the contracting officer must then set it aside for small businesses.
 FAR 19.1305

 Although as a broad general rule contracting officers are required to include a price evaluation preference in solicitations for full and open competition, certain exceptions exist.
 See FAR 19.1307.

 Get Help With Your HUBZone Certification Disputes

-For help with your SBA HUBZone certification issues, please contact our SBA small business attorneys at 1-866-601-5518 for a FREE CONSULTATION.
+For help with your SBA HUBZone certification requirements issues, please contact our SBA small business attorneys at 1-866-601-5518 for a FREE CONSULTATION.